 Just another one of the reasons that plants are so great is that they ingest CO2 (i.e. waste) and expel oxygen (i.e. what we need to breathe!).
 CO2 is essential for non-light related photosynthesis activities.
 More importantly, CO2 and photosynthesis have a direct relationship, meaning that plants can’t get “too much” CO2.
 This isn’t typically a problem with plants growing outside, and is even contributing to a global “greening” as CO2 levels rise (one of the few semi-positive effects of global warming).

 For the most part, the ideal spacing depends on the plant species and fertility of the surrounding environment.
 You can either space plants from the get-go (check out this great guide), or plant indiscriminately and thin weaker plants out later.
 Either way, you will have to perform some kind of spacing tasks in order to prevent your plants from competing for the same resources and sabotaging each other.

 How does it all work in a container farm?

-The Leafy Green Machine is designed to automate and simplify a lot of the key factors that influence a plant’s growth and development that can be difficult (or impossible) to control in an outside growing environment.
+The Greenery is designed to automate and simplify a lot of the key factors that influence a plant’s growth and development that can be difficult (or impossible) to control in an outside growing environment.